C2SM/odin-comin/README.md

 - **Satellite retrievals** (including possibility of applying averaging kernels)

 Key features:
-- Horizontal and vertical interpolation to arbitrary locations
+- Horizontal inverse distance weighted interpolation to arbitrary locations
+- Vertical interpolation linearly with geometric height
+- Interpolation to satellite observations accurately accounting for overlap between ICON grid cells and satellite pixels
 - Application of averaging kernels to satellite observations
-- In case of satellite total columns (e.g. of CH4), possibility to extend profile above top of ICON domain
+- Possibility to extend ICON profile above model top using output from another model for comparison with satellite total column observations
-- Output directly to structured NetCDF files
+- Output to structured NetCDF files
-- Fully configured via a YAML file (no code changes required)
+- Configuration via a YAML file (no code changes required)
 - Parallel scaling with MPI

 ---